-In your Steady project you can post articles, blog posts, podcast episodes or simple updates to your project.
-You can also use exclusive posts to create individual plans with exclusive benefits (↓).
-Or you can send posts as emails to your members, using Steady as a newsletter tool.
+Use the Steady editor to post articles, blog posts, podcast episodes or simple updates to your project.
+You can make your posts available to members only, offering them as exclusive member benefits (↓).
+Or you can send posts as newsletters directly to your members.

 In this article you'll find everything you need to know about:

-Login and click on New Post under Posts
+1. Login and click on New Post under Posts.

-At the beginning you see nothing but a blinking cursor – you can start writing straight away
+2. At the beginning you see nothing but a blinking cursor – you can start writing straight away.

-Click on A to bold or italicise your text and insert titles, teasers, lists, quotes and links
+Click on A to bold or italicise your text and insert titles, lists, quotes and links

 Click on + to upload images or audio clips – this can also be done by dragging and dropping the file into the editor (this way you can host your podcast directly on Steady)

-Embed external content like videos, social media posts, audio posts and more by simply inserting a link in the editor – you can publish your externally hosted podcast episodes this way, too.
+4. Embed external content like videos, social media posts, audio posts and more by simply inserting a link in the editor – you can publish your externally hosted podcast episodes this way, too.
 The link you insert will be converted into embedded content.
-(If you don't wish to embed anything, but rather create a simple link, you can insert a link into some text instead).

-Include a paywall in your post to give subscribers a taste of your members-only content, and help persuade them to sign up for memberships.
-Follow the steps for integrating a paywall here.
+5. Include a paywall in your post to give subscribers a taste of your members-only content, and help persuade them to sign up for memberships.

 Adjust the teaser preview, visibility and distribution options in the settings (↓)